 There are two options to buy the JR Pass:

-• Third Party Vendors: Another way to purchase the JR pass is by using a third party website such as Klook.
-They often offer the JR passes at a slight discount compared to the official website and they’ll send you a so-called Exchange-Offer that you must then present at one of the JR-ticket offices in exchange for your JR-pass.
-A downside is that you can’t chose your seats in advance online this way, but you’ll still be able to make a seat reservation at the ticket desk or at the machines.
+- Third Party Vendors: Another way to purchase the JR pass is by using a third party website such as Klook.
+They often offer the JR passes at a slight discount compared to the official website and they’ll send you a so-called Exchange-Offer.
+This is a voucher that you must then present at one of the JR-ticket offices in exchange for your JR-pass.
+A downside to this is that you can’t chose your seats in advance online this way, but you’ll still be able to make a seat reservation at the ticket desk or at the machines.
+The upside of course is that it’s slightly cheaper.

 What’s included: